unirepos1/unirepos1.github.io/README.md

 This is a mock page for the english course.

 # LinkedIn
-I didn't create a profile yer.
-I will next semester.
+I didn't create a profile yet.
+But I plan to do so next semester.